 9. Permission: As the Data Controller, it is Your responsibility to ensure that You can engage with Assembly in accordance with the Data Protection Act and that Data Subjects are suitably informed about Data Processing services such as Assembly, that the school chooses to use.

-11. Communication: If you are a registered user of the Assembly website, or have expressed interest in Assembly on the Assembly website and have supplied your email address, we may occasionally send you an email to tell you about new features, ask for feedback or keep you up to date with our products.
-If you no longer wish to be included on these communications, then please email email@example.com and we will remove you from the list.
+11. Communication: If You are a registered user of the Assembly website, or have expressed interest in Assembly on the Assembly website and have supplied Your email address, we may occasionally send You an email to tell you about new features, ask for feedback or keep You up to date with our products.
+If You no longer wish to be included on these communications, then please email firstname.lastname@example.org and we will remove You from the list.

 12. Privacy or Security Breaches: We take all reasonable, necessary precautions to ensure that your data is secure and to recognise and then mitigate the risks to security and privacy.
 However, it is not possible to 100% guarantee the security of any data transmitted or stored electronically.
 In the event that a breach of security or privacy did occur, Assembly will contact the Data Controller, and inform the Information Commissioner’s Office (ICO) and other authorities if required by law.

 If you have any questions or grievances in relation to security or privacy, please email us on email@example.com.

 Assembly as the Data Processor only has access to pupil data as requested by the school as Data Controller and only for the purposes of performing services on a school’s behalf.
 Your child’s school remains the Data Controller of any pupil data we process.
 If you have questions about your or your child’s data or how your school is making use of services like Assembly, please contact the school directly.
 Any pupil or parent/guardian enquiries we receive will be directed to the relevant school as the Data Controller for that child’s or parent’s/guardian’s data.